awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.rst

      Gateways` in the navigation pane.
 Select the box next to the internet gateway.
 Choose :guilabel:`Attach to VPC`, and then follow the on-screen directions.

-#. **The VPC's public subnet must have a route table, and that route table must have the following minimum settings.**
+#. **The VPC's public subnet must have a route table, and we recommend that the route table have the following minimum settings.**

    .. list-table::
       :widths: 1 1 1 1